Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Observations

 \subsection{The role of long-lived radioactive species}

-Identification and detailed spectroscopic analysis of a handful of r-II stars, e.g., CS~22892-052 (\citealt{sneden94}, \citealt{sneden03}) CS~31082-001 (\citealt{hill02}, \citealt{siqueira13} and references therein), and HE~1523-0901 (\citealt{frebel07}) brought forth detections of the long-lived very heavy n-capture radioactive elements Th ($t_{1/2} =13.0$~Gyr) in all of these stars, U~($t_{1/2} =4.6$~Gyr), which can only be made in the r~process, and in addition an n-capture atomic number range from $Z\approx30$ to 92, indicating also an r-process pattern.
-This makes detailed observation vs.\ theory r-process comparisons possible.
+Identification and detailed spectroscopic analysis of a handful of r-II stars, e.g., CS~22892-052~\citep{sneden94,sneden03} CS~31082-001~\citep[and references therein]{hill02,siqueira13}, and HE~1523-0901~\citep{frebel07} brought forth detections of the long-lived very heavy neutron-capture radioactive elements Th ($t_{1/2} =13.0$~Gyr) and U~($t_{1/2} =4.6$~Gyr), which can only be made in the r-process, and in addition neutron-capture element abundances ranging from $Z\approx30$ to 92, indicating also an r-process pattern.
+This makes detailed comparisons possible between observations and r-process theory.
 More Th detections have been made since then, and more recently U has also been detected in some halo stars.
 Due to its shorter half-life, its abundance is inherently smaller and detections are difficult.
 Shown in Fig.~\ref{Usyn1} from \cite{Holmbeck.Beers.ea:2018} is a uranium detection in 2MASS J09544277+5246414, the most actinide-enhanced r-II star known.